 All bear mounts, which include polar, black, and brown/grizzly, are posed naturally to enhance the mood.
 A huge life-sized replica of an extinct short-faced bear skeleton dominates the main exhibit area.
 A wall of windows overlooks the bear enclosure with its pond and waterfalls.
 Subtle background sounds of bears foraging, cubs nursing, and birds singing fill the air–all natural sounds that come from 60+ exhibits featuring TVs playing high-definition video footage of wild black bears, brown/grizzly, and polar bears as they go about their daily activities in the forests, coastal regions and tundra.

 Our Northwoods Ecology Hall (opened spring 2015) features the many animals that black bears encounter in northwoods habitats and includes the history and values of those habitats.
-New exhibits include a 660-gallon aquarium, terrariums with local reptiles and amphibians, a majestic bull moose mount, woodland caribou mount, and a 40-foot wildlife exhibit showcasing over 35 mammals and birds in seasonal habitat settings.
+Exhibits include a 660-gallon aquarium, terrariums with local reptiles and amphibians, a majestic bull moose mount, woodland caribou mount, and a 40-foot wildlife exhibit showcasing over 35 mammals and birds in seasonal habitat settings.
 Our touchscreen monitors make it easy for you to learn about all of these animals.

 The associated Hope Learning Center classroom gives us the ability to share all this information with busloads of students and other large groups.
 Contact us at (218) 365-7879 for more information about custom group programs and special group rates.

-The Bear Center is also home to our four ambassador black bears living in a 2.5 acre naturally forested enclosure with a pond and waterfalls.
+The Bear Center is home to our four ambassador black bears living in a 2.5 acre naturally forested enclosure with a pond and waterfalls.
 The bears forage on a variety of wild foods in the enclosure.
 The bear enclosure is a model for how captive bears live as natural a life as possible.
 Our staff and bear educators care for and work with the bears in many ways to enrich their lives.

 The Cub Room beckons kids of all ages to explore the world of black bears.
 Children and cubs learn by play and socialization.
 The Cub Room allows exploration by touch and educational displays.
 The man-made den allows kids to act like bears and crawl inside and explore.
 Videos show adults and children the relationship between a mother bear and her cubs.